Hotel Selection Panama City

 Tour is via motorcoach/boat with private hotel/pier transfers

-Early morning pick-up at your hotel and transfer to Dock 18, for a 7:30 am departure on board one of the ships that will transit the Panama Canal starting with the Miraflores Locks, right, (the tallest in the system due to the extreme tidal variation in the Pacific Ocean).
+Early morning pick-up at your hotel and transfer to Dock 18, for a 7:30 a.m. departure on board one of the ships that will transit the Panama Canal starting with the Miraflores Locks, above, (the tallest in the system due to the extreme tidal variation in the Pacific Ocean).
 Then you will cruise the famous Gailliard Cut, a nine-mile excavation through Panama's backbone, through to Lake Gatun.
 Crossing the lake you will pass the Smithsonian Institute's Barro Colorado Island with its lush, beautiful jungle scenery.
 During the transit you will have the opportunity to experience and hear explanations of one of the modern wonders of the world.
-Arrive at Cristobal Port on the Caribbean side of the canal about 3:30 pm and motorcoach transfer back to Panama City, arriving Pier 19 at about 5:30 pm.
+Arrive at Cristobal Port on the Caribbean side of the canal about 3:30 pm and motorcoach transfer back to Panama City, arriving Pier 19 at about 5:30 p.m.
 Return transfer to your hotel.

 Another